s-r-e-e-r-a-j/MULTIPLICATION-TABLE-GENERATOR-WEB-APP/README.md

-Multiplication Table Generator Made With HTML CSS And JavaScript
+Multiplication Table Generator Made With HTML CSS And JavaScript. you can generate  any multiplication table and download them using this app